 Steven G. Gerrard AIA, LEED GA, Principal

-Steven Gerrard has practiced nationally and internationally on significant educational, cultural, and institutional projects.
+Steven Gerrard has practiced nationally and internationally on significant educational, cultural and institutional projects.
 His hands-on approach to design is marked by a deep dedication to drawing, modeling, and the craft of architecture.
 His work has been published and honored by the American Institute of Architects and its Chapters, including the Boston Society of Architects, AIA Rhode Island, AIA Vermont, and AIA New England.
-He has been a key design leader at ABA, leading projects for the Chesapeake Bay Maritime Museum, New Britain Museum of American Art, the Shelburne Museum, The Wheeler School, Colby College, the Newberry Library in Chicago, and the New England Conservatory of Music.
+He has been a key design leader at ABA, leading projects for the New Britain Museum of American Art, the Shelburne Museum, The Wheeler School, Colby College, the Newberry Library in Chicago, and the New England Conservatory of Music.

 Steven holds a Master of Architecture Degree from the University of Michigan and a Bachelor of Science Degree from Lawrence Institute of Technology.
 He has served as a Visiting Professor at Roger Williams University and as Visiting Design Critic for the Rhode Island School of Design, the Boston Architectural College, Wentworth Institute, and Northeastern University.

 Jonathan D. Ross AIA, LEED AP, Associate Principal

 Jon Ross leads teams in the programming, planning, and design of complex projects, focusing on academic and cultural clients.
-He has directed master plans, programming studies, historic renovation/preservation, adaptive re-use projects, and new construction.
+He has directed master plans, programming studies, historic renovation / preservation, and adaptive re-use projects, and new construction.
 Jon is Associate Principal for Yale University’s New Center for the Humanities.
 His work at over 40 college and university campuses includes renovations to the Sterling Memorial Library at Yale University, the Oliver Wendell Holmes Library at Phillips Academy, the Zorn Dining Commons at Keene State College, the Mary Brown Bullock Science Center at Agnes Scott College, and the Candler School of Theology at Emory University, all while at Shepley Bulfinch Richardson and Abbott.

 Jon holds a Bachelor of Architecture Degree from Cornell University.
 He is a member of the Society for College and University Planning and is a frequent guest juror at the Roger Williams University School of Architecture, Art, and Historic Preservation.